Moupali/SPRING_BOOT_TASK/README.md

-Task1:
+TASK:

-Complete all the endpoints for CRUD operations on Muzix
+Completed all the test cases of controller and service class.